-Once the property is rezoned, Mr. Labarba will continue to manage the forest land for high quality forest products, while enhancing the related values of aesthetics and wildlife.
-As the property has not been harvested for almost 25 years the next selective harvest could occur anytime in the near future.
-Although State law allows for a harvest every 10 years, due to the small size of the timbered area it is recommended that the cutting cycle be maintained at a 15-20 year interval to maximize the volume removed in each cycle and to minimize neighborhood impacts.
+Mr. Engel intends to continue to manage the property for high quality forest products while enhancing the related values of aesthetics, wildlife, and recreation.
+As the previous selective harvest occurred 10 years ago, the next harvest should occur within the next ten years.
+Although State law allows for a harvest every 10 years, due to the small size of the timbered area it is recommended that the cutting cycle be maintained at a 15-20 year cycle to maximize the volume removed in each cycle and to minimize forestland impacts.
 Future harvests should focus on the following objectives:

 - 1. Prescribe and implement a forest improvement program to improve stocking, increase tree vigor and maximize growth. - 2.
-Maintain a healthy and vigorous forest of well-spaced trees growing at the highest rates feasible considering the other values of the forest. - 3.
-Maintain a high degree of aesthetic consideration during all aspects of forest management. - Maintain and improve wildlife habitat where possible as part of continuing forest management.
+Maintain a healthy and vigorous forest of well spaced trees growing at the highest rates feasible considering the other values of the forest. - Maintain a high degree of aesthetic consideration during all aspects of forest management. - 4.
+Improve wildlife habitat as part of continuing forest management.